Malnutrition: Mortality

-Mortality due to malnutrition accounted for 58 percent of the total mortality in 2006: "In the world, approximately 62 million people, all causes of death combined, die each year.
-One in twelve people worldwide is malnourished and according to the Save the Children 2012 report, one in four of the world's children are chronically malnourished.
-In 2006, more than 36 million died of hunger or diseases due to deficiencies in micronutrients".

 In 2010 protein-energy malnutrition resulted in 600,000 deaths down from 883,000 deaths in 1990.
 Other nutritional deficiencies, which include iodine deficiency and iron deficiency anemia, result in another 84,000 deaths.
 In 2010 malnutrition caused about 1.5 million deaths in women and children.

 According to the World Health Organization, malnutrition is the biggest contributor to child mortality, present in half of all cases.
 Six million children die of hunger every year.
 Underweight births and intrauterine growth restrictions cause 2.2 million child deaths a year.
 Poor or non-existent breastfeeding causes another 1.4 million.
 Other deficiencies, such as lack of vitamin A or zinc, for example, account for 1 million.
 Malnutrition in the first two years is irreversible.
 Malnourished children grow up with worse health and lower education achievement.
 Their own children tend to be smaller.
 Malnutrition was previously seen as something that exacerbates the problems of diseases such as measles, pneumonia and diarrhea, but malnutrition actually causes diseases, and can be fatal in its own right.